We want to thank each of our affiliates for working with UNE North. As a way of introducing themselves, we asked each of them to answer this question:

 Hannah Welch, Marine Affairs, Marine Sciences minor ’21

-Climate change may be the biggest, most complicated environmental, and humanitarian issue that our planet faces.
-Its breadth of impacts stretches far beyond one person's capabilities to solve, so collaboration across disciplines is vital.
+Climate change may be the biggest, most complicated environmental and humanitarian issue that our planet faces.
+Its breadth of impacts stretches far beyond one person's capabilities to problem-solve, so collaboration across disciplines is vital.
 This provides us with an opportunity to ignite innovation as a way to mitigate a global threat while bringing us all together.